We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 A bestseller for many years, the SonicFusion also includes many of the same high-end features found with other electric toothbrushes, like a two-minute timer, a 30-second pacer, and a travel case.
 You can even add mouthwash to the reservoir for extra dental treatment while you brush and floss.

 Watch out for power surges while you use this device.
 Surges have been known to cause this flosser to stop functioning.
-However, if this were to happen, a responsive customer service team can help fix this known issue.
+However, a responsive customer service team can help fix this known issue if this happens.

 - Speeds: 1